vibeclasses/docstocode-extenssion/README.md

 ## Summary

 This project is a Visual Studio Code (VSX) extension designed to provide a visual interface for managing **DocsToCode MCP Server88 data.
-Built primarily with TypeScript, JavaScript, and CSS, the extension streamlines the process of handling documentation-to-code workflows, allowing users to efficiently manage, edit, and organize **DocsToCode** data directly within their development environment.
+Built primarily with TypeScript, JavaScript, and CSS, the extension streamlines the process of handling documentation-to-code workflows, allowing users to efficiently manage, edit, and organize **DocsToCode\*\* data directly within their development environment.
 Its goal is to enhance productivity by integrating documentation management into the coding workflow through an intuitive and accessible UI.

 ### 🎯 **Architecture Excellence**

 **JSON Schema-Based Data Model:**

 - TypeScript interfaces with runtime validation using Ajv
 - Comprehensive schemas for Features, Bugs, and Tasks
 - Type-safe CRUD operations with validation
 - Extensible design for future item types

 **Professional File Structure:**

-- `.project-manager/` folder activation trigger
+- `.docsToCode/` folder activation trigger
 - Atomic data operations with automatic backups
 - Export/import functionality
 - Clean separation of concerns